fluffynuts/mocha-yar/README.md

 1. Running counts of passed / failed / total tests
 2. Wrapping of console.log so that:
     1. You can actually see logs
     2. They don't interfere with live counts (much)
     3. You can tell where the logs come from (!!)
 3. Mad colorz, yo!
+4. Enable timing of tests:
+    1. Via config: ``` { time: { test: true, total: true } } ```
+    2. Via environment variables: `TIME_TEST` and `TIME_TOTAL`
+        - you can use the special values "true", "false", "1" and "0" or any truthy value
+    3. Environment variables override config, if the config exists

 ### What you get